 BASIS FOR CHANGE: The word 'below' is replaced with the hydrologic term 'downstream of' in the segment description.
 Also, the State shall from time to time, but at least once every three years, review applicable water quality standards and, as appropriate, modify and adopt standards.
 Any water body segment with water quality standards that do not include the uses specified in 40 CFR § 131.20 shall be re-examined to determine if any new information has become available.
 If such new information indicates that the uses specified in the CWA Section 101(a)(2) are attainable, the State shall revise its standards accordingly.
 This segment includes Rio Ojo Caliente; the Ohkay Owingeh surface water quality standards downstream are assigned the primary contact recreation use, and the Rio Grande at the confluence is also designated as primary contact recreation.
-The Bureau has no evidence that this use is not attainable.
+The Bureau has no evidence that this use is not attainable and information indicates that primary contact use may be existing and is likely attainable.
 To be consistent with the latest EPA recommendations for recreational contact and CWA Section 101(a) goals (77 FR71191, November 29, 2012), the designated use for secondary contact is upgraded to the primary contact use with corresponding criteria.